dtbrough/raspberry-pi/cpu_temperature/README.md

-cpu_temperature.py
+cpu_temperature.sh

-A script to display the current temperature of the raspbery pi cpu/gpu.
+A bash script to display the current temperature of the raspbery pi cpu/gpu.
 Tested on rpi2 and rpi3.